Croats of Bosnia and Herzegovina: Austria-Hungary

 Even after the fall of Ottoman rule, the population of Bosnia and Herzegovina was divided.
 In the Habsburg Kingdom of Croatia, Croatian politicians strived for the unification of the Kingdom of Dalmatia with Croatia.
 Another ambition of Croatian politicians was to incorporate the Condominium of Bosnia and Herzegovina into the Kingdom of Croatia.
 The Habsburg Governor Béni Kállay resorted to co-opting religious institutions.
-Soon, the Austrian Emperor gained support to name Orthodox metropolitans and Catholic bishops and to choose the Muslim hierarchy.
+Soon, the Austrian Emperor gained support to appoint Eastern Orthodox metropolitans and Catholic bishops, as well as to select the Muslim hierarchy.
 The first Catholic archbishop was Josip Stadler.
 Both apostolic vicariates, Bosnian and Herzegovinian, were abolished, and instead, three dioceses were founded; Vrhbosna diocese with a seat in Sarajevo, Banja Luka diocese with a seat in Banja Luka and Mostar-Duvno diocese with a seat in Mostar.